 The field of major event planning, preparation and support has increased significantly in recent years.
 The threat of terrorism and event disruption has forced host countries to dedicate more time and resources to these events.
 Increasingly, member countries are requesting support from INTERPOL, not only in the lead up to an event but for its duration.

 The first IMEST was deployed in 2002 to the USA for the Winter Olympic Games in Salt Lake City.
-To date, more than 90 teams have been deployed to countries across the world.
+To date, a total of 109 teams have been deployed to countries across the world.

 Project Stadia works to create a centre of excellence to help INTERPOL member countries in planning and executing physical security and cybersecurity preparations for major sporting events.

 The project brings together successes and lessons learned from member countries which have successfully hosted major international sporting events.
 In this way, the project can share best practices and global expertise with future hosts to enrich their own security preparations.

 The 10-year project, set up by INTERPOL and funded by Qatar, will culminate with the Qatar 2022 World Cup.